 “It was incredible!
 I’ve never seen anything like it.
 The store was packed with book-people, arms loaded with large tomes and baskets filled with paperbacks.”
 These words were Melanie Tighe’s, owner of Dog-Eared Pages Used Books, as she happily explained the turnout for the cash mob Scott’s Marketplace hosted to help save her bookstore from going out of business.

-A cash mob is when a community comes together to “mob” a business with cash at a specific time on a designated day.
+Cash mobs are when a community comes together to “mob” a business with cash at a specific time on a designated day.
 In Dog-Eared Pages’ case, we asked mob attendees to spend $20 in their bookstore – and spend they did, with most generously going well over the suggested amount.

 We’re thrilled that our first cash mob was a success, but that’s not to say it didn’t take a lot of hard work to make it happen.
 If you’re interested in holding your own cash mob, we have some great tips for you below on how you can promote yours on a limited budget — and we’ve included some fun pictures from our event too.
 We’re hoping it’s just one of many successful cash mobs to come!